allegro/allegro.tech/_posts/2018-05-22-Static-linking-vs-dyld3.md

 I&nbsp;remembered that some parts of apple code are open sourced, including [dyld](https://opensource.apple.com/source/dyld/).
 My local binary had `LC_SOURCE_VERSION = 551.3` and the most recent dyld source available was `519.2.2`.
 Are those versions distant?
-I&nbsp;was looking at local dyld assembly and corresponding dyld sources for a&nbsp;few nights and didn't see any significant difference.
-In fact I&nbsp;had a&nbsp;strange feeling that the source code exactly matches the assembly – it was a&nbsp;perfect guide for debugging.
+I&nbsp;spent a&nbsp;few nights looking at local dyld assembly and corresponding dyld sources and didn't see any significant difference.
+In fact I&nbsp;had a&nbsp;strange feeling that the source code exactly matched the assembly – it was a&nbsp;perfect guide for debugging.

 What did I&nbsp;end up with?
-Hidden dyld3 can be activated on macOS High Sierra using one of two following approaches:
+Hidden dyld3 can be activated on macOS High Sierra using one of the following two approaches:

 1. setting ``dyld`sEnableClosures``:
   - ``dyld`sEnableClosures`` needs to be set by e.g. using lldb `memory write`